HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: HLStrans Datasets Construction

-Open-source HLS datasets are scarce and unstructured, making them insufficient for training LLMs.
-To address this, we will develop an automated pipeline that generates high-quality HLS datasets from the limited available resources.
-The datasets are released under the MG0-2.0 license~\citep{duan2024modelgo}.\footnote{\url{https://www.modelgo.li/}}.
-To construct a high-quality dataset, we need two steps.
-The first step is to collect high-quality open-source HLS examples.
-However, human-optimized code examples are not enough.
-The second step is the effective data augmentation for human-optimized codes to produce effective codes.
-Figure \ref{fig:datagen} shows our dataset construction process.
+Open-source HLS datasets are scarce and poorly structured, which limits their usefulness for training LLMs.
+We propose an automated pipeline to generate high-quality HLS datasets from existing resources. {The pipeline has three stages: (1) collect high-quality human optimized open-source HLS examples; (2) perform targeted data augmentation on human optimized kernels to produce many viable candidates; (3) select the efficient HLS implementations from those candidates.} Figure \ref{fig:datagen} shows our dataset construction process.